 Students should always consult with their PAC before enrolling in courses each semester.
-Ph.D. candidates must successfully complete a minimum of 13 graduate courses of which at least 10 must be graduate seminars.
-The 13 required courses consist of:
+Ph.D. candidates must successfully complete a minimum of 12 graduate.
+The 12 required courses consist of:

 - ENGL 600 (Topics in Literary Studies)

-- ENGL 610 (Topics in Literary Studies II)

-- ENGL 605 (Third-Year Writing Workshop)
+- ENGL 605 (Fourth Year Writing Workshop)

 - ENGL 510 (Pedagogy)

 - Two pre-1800 literature seminars

 - Two post-1800 literature seminars

 - Five electives, at least two of which are seminars

 With the approval of their PAC, students may enroll in ENGL 621 or 622 (Fall or Spring Directed Reading, respectively), either as a traditional directed reading course or as a 400-level English course to which a graduate component has been added.
-Enrollment in ENGL 621 or 622 may count toward the 13 required graduate courses but not toward the 10 graduate seminars.
+Enrollment in ENGL 621 or 622 may count toward the 12 required graduate courses but not toward the 10 graduate seminars.

 Students are also encouraged to take graduate seminars related to their areas of interest in other departments.
-These will count toward the thirteen-course requirement as electives.
+These will count toward the twelve-course requirement as electives.
 On those occasions when students are interested in enrolling in upper-level undergraduate courses to round out their exposure to particular topics/fields, they should enroll in a graduate-equivalent section in order to receive graduate credit.
 The graduate section should differ significantly with respect to content, and its requirements must be commensurate with the standards and expectations of graduate-level courses.